emacsorphanage/ov/README.md

 #### ov-goto-next `(&optional point-or-prop prop-or-point val)`

-Move cursor to the next overlay position.
-You can specify arguments the same as `ov-next` above.
+Move cursor to the end of the next overlay.
+The arguments are the same as for `ov-next`.

 ```cl
 (ov-goto-next)